CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/bulk-changes-on-bills-of-materials/bom-to-mor-update.md

 # BOM to MOR Update

-This function allows propagating changes made on a particular Bill of Materials to existing Manufacturing Orders based on criteria given in the configuration.
+Managing consistency between your Bill of Materials (BOM) and Manufacturing Orders (MOR) is crucial in manufacturing environments.
+The BOM to MOR Update function ensures that changes made to a BOM can be automatically and selectively propagated to existing Manufacturing Orders based on your configuration settings.
+This helps maintain data accuracy and reduces the risk of production issues caused by outdated BOMs.

 ---

 ## Installation

-The option is based on an AppEngine job installed automatically during the [BulkChange plugin installation](../bulk-changes-on-bills-of-materials/installation-and-configuration.md).
+This feature is available through an AppEngine job that is automatically installed during the [BulkChange plugin installation](../bulk-changes-on-bills-of-materials/installation-and-configuration.md).

+To function properly:

-Send Events Job has to be active for a specific company.
-Click [here](../../administrators-guide/configuration-and-administration/overview.md) to find out more.
+- The Send Events Job must be active for the target company.
+Learn how to activate it [here](../../administrators-guide/configuration-and-administration/overview.md).

-Background processing has to be configured for a specific company.
-Click [here](../../administrators-guide/configuration-and-administration/overview.md#activation) to find out more.
+- Background processing must also be configured for the same company.
+Setup details are available [here](../../administrators-guide/configuration-and-administration/overview.md#activation).

 ## Configuration